athenus-rufus/exam-infra/README.md

 #### III Config
 - An application's config is everything that is likely to change between deploys
-- Twelve-factor app requires strict separation of config from code.
+- Twelve-factor app requires strict separation of config from code
-- Storing configs as constants in the code is a violation of twelve-factor app.
+- Storing configs as constants in the code is a violation of twelve-factor app
 - Config can be stored in environment variables, or externalised into other tools:
-    - Consul for dynamic configuration.
+    - Consul for dynamic configuration
     - Vault for secrets management
 - Example: Heroku allows to store config in config-vars, which are exposed to application at runtime